Welcome to today's edition of the Rush 24-7 podcast.

 Let's not act like something that doesn't happen very much.

-Let's act like winners like it's something that we expect and move on and stick to the I didn't want to repeat in 1994, where we won big and then stopped teaching because we assumed everybody thought that we'd become the majority.
+Let's act like winners, like it's something that we expect and move on and stick to the I didn't want to repeat in 1994 where we won big and then stopped teaching because we assumed everybody thought that we'd become the majority.

-And but if you want to if you want to go out there and spike the football, you go right ahead.
+But if you want to go out there and spike the football, you go right ahead.

-I'm gonna spike the football.
+I'm going to spike the football.

-You are uh running the institute of conservatism.
+You are running the Institute of Conservatism.

-Uh just you're the professor of conservatism.
+You're the professor of conservatism.

 Yeah, it's what my wife Catherine says to me about once a year.